opentext-idol/idol-oem-tutorials/tutorials/eduction/eduction_server.md

 For the simplest start, now double-click the `eductionserver.exe`.

-Open the `logs/application.log` file to see amount other messages, the following line:
+Open the `logs/application.log` file to see amount other messages and the following line:

 ```
 This ACI Server will not accept unencrypted communications from ACI clients.